derek-knox/Notes/Advanced Asynchronous Programming in JavaScript - Jafar Husain.md

 ## Implementation Process
 1. Think about any change as a collection of changes over time (a stream)
+2. Abstract it to an Observable
-2. Compose and operate over the stream(s)
+3. Compose and operate over the stream(s)
-3. Flatten the composition and implement the desired side-effect
+4. Flatten the composition and implement the desired side-effect
-4. Ensure proper cleanup operator is used (if applicable)
+5. Ensure proper cleanup operator is used (if applicable)